wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-search-create-customize-answers/includes/other-answers-content.md

 Find Microsoft Teams and Yammer conversations, including private chats you were part of and public ones.
 Currently, conversation results are only available in Microsoft Search in Bing.

 :::image type="content" source="../media/module-3-unit-6-additional-results-conversations.png" alt-text="Image showing Conversation results.":::

-## Power BI reports and dashboards

-To make it easier to find data in your organization, Microsoft Search supports Power BI dashboards and reports.
-This feature is enabled by default but your Power BI admin can disable it at any time.

-To learn more, see [Administering Power BI in the admin portal](/power-bi/admin/service-admin-portal#use-global-search-for-power-bi-preview).

-> [!Note]
->
-> Power BI results may not be available for all Microsoft 365 service plans.